Sufi-Al-Hussaini/Sufi-Al-Hussaini.github.io/_posts/2017-10-14-monitor-pattern-c++.md

 ---

 ## The Monitor design pattern is a synchronization construct used in concurrent programming to get mutual exclusion when accessing a shared resource.
-This post discusses its evolution, use cases and a (slightly modified) C++11 version of its implementation provided by Herb Sutter.
+This post discusses its evolution, use cases and a C++11 based implementation provided by Herb Sutter.

 ***